moderndive/moderndive/vignettes/paper.md

  434        88     2.8    62     2.000  male     not minority   english    tenured
  330        66     4.0    64     2.333  male     not minority   english    tenured

-Before we proceed, let's load all the packages we are going to need.
+Before we proceed, let's load all the R packages we are going to need.

 ```r